-Q1 might be over, but digital marketing never sleeps.
-It’s important to assess the goals you made at the beginning of the year (New Year’s resolutions… what are those?), evaluate your progress and make changes where necessary.
-These tips from Hawke’s content marketing and social media experts will help keep your marketing efforts on track for the rest of the year.
+Digital marketing never sleeps, and a busy Q4 is just around the corner.
+It’s important to assess the goals you made at the beginning of the year (New Year’s resolutions… what are those?), evaluate your progress, and make changes where necessary.
+These tips from Hawke’s content marketing and social media experts will help keep your marketing efforts on track for the rest of the year—and into the new one.
 Keep an eye out for a deeper dive into each of these tips over the coming months!

 While digital marketing is a valuable tool that can help grow businesses from the ground up, it only works if you have a solid foundation to start with.
 It’s important to kick things off from the very beginning using social media and content marketing, SEO optimization and influencer partnerships all as a way to contribute to your overall brand story and online persona.